jackysp/proxysql-demo/README.md

 ## 🎯 What This Demo Does

-- **Traffic Shadowing**: Routes primary traffic to MySQL A while mirroring (shadowing) SELECT queries to MySQL B
+- **Traffic Shadowing**: Routes primary traffic to MySQL A while mirroring (shadowing) ALL queries to MySQL B
+- **Performance Monitoring**: Comprehensive performance and latency analysis using sysbench workloads
+- **Real-time Monitoring**: Live performance metrics and connection pool statistics
 - **Apple Silicon Compatible**: Fully optimized for macOS with Apple Silicon (M1/M2/M3)
 - **Docker-based**: Uses Docker containers for easy setup and cleanup
-- **Simple Testing**: Uses MySQL client for easy traffic shadowing validation
+- **Multiple Demo Types**: Simple traffic validation and comprehensive performance testing

 ## 📋 Prerequisites